1098T Tuition Statement Information

 Several tax benefits are available to help families meet the cost of postsecondary education.
 Two of those benefits are tax credits known as the Lifetime Learning Credit or the American Opportunity Credit.
 These tax credits directly reduce the amount of federal income tax owed.
-In addition, an “above the line” deduction provides some relief for families whose income is too high to qualify for the tax credits.
 Education expense paid for with tax-free grants and scholarships are not eligible for the credits or deduction, however education expenses paid with loans are eligible.

 LIFETIME LEARNING CREDIT (See IRS Form 8863)

 The Lifetime Learning Credit is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
 This credit can help pay for undergraduate, graduate and professional degree courses - including courses to acquire or improve job skills.
 There is no limit on the number of years you can claim the credit.
 It is worth up to $2,000 per tax return.

 American Opportunity Tax Credit is a credit for qualified education expenses paid for an eligible student for the first four years of higher education.
 You can get a maximum annual credit of $2,500 per eligible student.
 If the credit brings the amount of tax you owe to zero, you can have 40% of any remaining amount of the credit (up to $1,000) refunded to you.